med-material/LoggingManager/README.md

 # LoggingManager
 Provides a UnityPackage for logging data to CSV and to MySQL databases.
 For examples of using the LoggingManager, see the included [LoggingExample.cs](https://github.com/med-material/LoggingManager/blob/master/Assets/LoggingManager/LoggingExample.cs).

+## CSV Logging
+CSV Logs are stored by default in your computer's Documents folder.
+The file path can also be overriden by a custom path, set from Unity (be aware that the custom file path may not be transferable to other computers and fail silently.)

 ## ConnectToMySQL (Optional)
 ![ConnectToMySQL Dialog](https://raw.githubusercontent.com/med-material/ConnectToMySQL/master/connect-to-mysql-image.png)